-- Clarification of the Criteria for Bundling Measures within Programs This revision requires bundled measures to be consistent with and related to the measure technologies or delivery channels of a program, unless otherwise ordered by the Commission. - Use of the Utility Cost Test (UCT) Currently, the TRC is used to calculate the prospective cost-effectiveness of new and ongoing programs.
-The proposed revisions provide that determination of the cost-effectiveness of new and ongoing programs will be calculated using the UCT. - Recovery of PPI in Applicable Vintage Year Currently, DEP has converted its vintage year PPI into a stream of levelized annual payments not to exceed ten years.
-Under the proposed revisions, after Vintage Year 2021 the PPI will be recovered in the applicable Vintage Year's revenue requirement, though levelized annual payments from prior vintages will continue to be collected until recovered. - Review of Avoided Transmission and Distribution (T&D) Costs The Public Staff and DEC or DEP, as applicable, will review the avoided T&D costs no later than December 31, 2021, and make recommendations for any adjustment in the rider proceedings thereafter.
-Avoided T&D costs will be reviewed at least every three years and will be updated if they change by at least 20%. - Additional Incentive and Penalty If the Company achieves annual energy savings of 1.0% of the prior year's system retail electricity sales in any year during 2022 through 2025, the Company will receive an additional incentive of \$500,000 for that year.
-During that same period, if the Company fails to achieve annual energy savings of 0.5% of retail sales, net of sales associated with customers opting out of the Company's EE programs, the Company will reduce its EE revenue requirement by \$500,000. - Minor Modification to DEP Opt-Out Provision A minor modification was made to the opt-out provisions of the DEP Mechanism that addresses a potential unintended outcome that could occur in the case in which there is rate element of Rider DSM/EE that is a credit.
+- Use of the Utility Cost Test (UCT) Currently, the TRC is used to calculate the prospective cost-effectiveness of new and ongoing programs.
+The revisions would provide that determination of the cost-effectiveness of new and ongoing programs would be calculated using the UCT. - Recovery of PPI in Applicable Vintage Year Currently, DEP has converted its vintage year PPI into a stream of levelized annual payments not to exceed ten years.
+After Vintage Year 2021, the PPI will be recovered in the applicable Vintage Years revenue requirement, though levelized annual payments from prior vintages will continue to be collected until recovered. - Review of Avoided Transmission and Distribution (T&D) Costs The Public Staff and DEC or DEP, as applicable, will review the avoided T&D costs no later than December 31, 2021, and make recommendations for any adjustment in the rider proceedings thereafter.
+Avoided T&D costs will be reviewed at least every three years and will be updated if they change by at least 20%. - Additional Incentive and Penalty If the Company achieves annual energy savings of 1.0% of the prior year's system retail electricity sales, in any year during the four-year 2022-2025 period, the Company will receive an additional incentive of \$500,000 for that year.
+During that same period, if the Company fails to achieve annual energy savings of 0.5% of retail sales, net of sales associated with customers opting out of the Company's EE programs, the Company will reduce its EE revenue requirement by \$500,000.

+• Minor Modification to DEP Opt-Out Provision - A minor modification was made to the opt-out provisions of the DEP Mechanism that addresses a potential unintended outcome that could occur, in the case in which there is rate element of Rider DSM/EE that is a credit.